56kcloud/Training/DockerCon/logging/getting-started.md

     $ docker-compose up -d
     ```

-3. Once you stack has started.
+3. Once the voting application stack has started.
 Check the logs of the voting app stack.

     ```